5 min read · Design

 What saturation actually means

-Where saturation works (accent only)
+Where saturation works against you

-How to choose saturation level
+How saturation ages, by level

-Field paint vs. ColorPlus saturation
+Field paint versus ColorPlus at the same saturation

 Color saturation California aging